sack212/BasicAzureCamp/Presentation/Machine-Learning/README.md

-Microsoft Azure Machine Learning – Credit Risk Analysis
+Microsoft Azure Machine Learning – Predicting Automobile Prices
 ===========================================

 For demo, use the starter experiment :